thesteady/gschool-blog/source/2013-02-22-project-retrospective-salesengine.html.markdown

 >1.
 Calculate merchant A's revenue.
 >2.
 Calculate merhant B's revenue.
 >3.
 Compare and sort them highest to lowest.

-The next step is important:

 >4.
 Take the next set of merchants: B and C.
 >5.
-Calculate merchant B's revenue, _again_.
+Calculate merchant B's revenue **again**.
+This is where my time drain is coming from.
->6.Calculate merchant C's revenue.
+>6.
+Calculate merchant C's revenue.
 >7.
-Compare and sort them.
+Compare and sort merchants B and C.

 So, essentially, this code is calculating the revenue for each merchant at least twice.
 It's also important to note that each time a revenue is calculated, the code actually has to go through several steps:

->A. Gather the invoices for a merchant.
+>1.
+Gather the invoices for a merchant.
->B. Check that the invoices are successful
+>2.
+Check that the invoices are successful
->C. Calculate the subtotal (quantity x price) for each item on the revenue.
+>3.
+Calculate the subtotal (quantity x price) for each item on the revenue.
->D. Create the invoice subtotal.
+>4.
+Create the invoice subtotal.
->E. Add all of the invoice subtotals together to finally find the merchant's revenue.
+>5.
+Add all of the invoice subtotals together to finally find the merchant's revenue.

 This is quite a calculation intensive process, and so calculating it more than once for any merchant really slowed our processing down.
 At this stage, the test for _just_ this method took between 20-30 minutes.
 Not only was the long waiting time annoying, this method was violating the Single Responsibility Principle we learned about in class.